 By calculating your overall score for every month or every quarter, you can track and trend its performance over time.
-Charting and tracking your Balanced Score is an ideal way to ensure continuous improvement in your Service Desk!

 Consider this real data from a few years ago.
 One of MetricNet's clients simply updated their scorecard every month, as shown in the chart below.
 The blue bars in the chart represent the monthly Balanced Scores, while the green background represents the 12-month trailing trend in scorecard performance.

-You can see that over the course of one year they managed to improve their performance substantially.
+You can see that over the course of one year their performance improved substantially.